Welcome to Presbyterian Youth Connection!

 Current 9th-12th graders

 All High Schoolers are invited to attend the high school retreat at Ocean Isle Beach.
 The purpose of this retreat is two-fold.
-We will begin by planning for the Confirmation Retreat next fall that you will help lead (Nov 10-12).
-The rest of the weekend will be intentional Sabbath time.
+One to study Sabbath and what it means biblically and the other is intentional Sabbath time.
 We will not do homework but will spend time resting, feasting on good food and friendships and making time to listen for God.
 Join us for this special weekend together!